MindaugasVainauskas/flaskExercises/README.md

-"# flaskExercises"  git init git add README.md
+"# flaskExercises"
+" First commit to flaskExercises and so on"